Donald-Chow/Donald-Chow/README.md

   </a>
 </p> -->
 <p align="center">
-  Presently, I work as a teaching assistant for Le Wagon Tokyo, assisting students in their journey to become web developers.
+  Presently, I am working as a web development teacher for Le Wagon Tokyo, assisting students in their journey to become web developers.
 <p>
 <p align="center">
   I am originally from Hong Kong and currently based in Japan, where I am passionately pursuing a career as a developer.
 I constantly seek new challenges in the ever-changing digital world, striving to create innovative digital products that leave a lasting impact.